BitBridgeCoin/Net-Core-Account/README.md

 Below are principles and best practice to follow:
 (1) Authentication, authorization and Business Logic should be well separated.
-(2) Authorization is the process of verifying access permissions(employee, or another API) to resource
+(2) Authorization is the process of verifying access permissions(employee,or another API) to resource (3) Authorization is hard to standardize and more of application specific.
+It’s better to implement it on official and popular framework and packages.[1]
-(3) Authorization is hard to standardize and more of application specific.
-It’s better to implement it on official and popular framework and packages.[3]
+(4) Permission is the authorization rules with claims as parameters

-(4) Permission is the authorization rules with claims as parameters (5) Generally, every restricted resource has an access policy (6) Resources(section of code, edit or delete button, and etc), organization, permission provide different perspectives to
+(5) Generally, every restricted resource has an access policy (6) Resources(section of code, edit or delete button, and etc), organization, permission provide different perspectives to